 rod, tie the fly to the line, whip it back and forth a bit to figure out

 how to cast, and then go catch fish.
 Yeah, right.

 Kudos should also go to Daniel Galhardo and to Adam Klagsbrun, both of whom have urged essentially the same thing.
 And of course, kudos to the Tenkara Guides, LLC for hosting the Oni School, which is the only way most Americans will ever learn tenkara basics directly from a Japanese tenkara master.

 There is a huge body of knowledge in Japan regarding tenkara.
-Anything that has been developed over hundreds of years, passing through many, many hands, is the result of countless trials and errors.
+Anything that has been developed over hundreds of years, passing through many, many hands, is the result of countless trials and countless errors.

 For some unknown reason, many of us (myself included) insist on conducting our own trials, which almost certainly produce some of the same errors that were originally discovered decades (or centuries) ago, and were weeded out of the current techniques.
-Some of those errors lead to blind alleys from which it is hard to escape.
+Some of those errors lead to blind alleys from which it is hard (or very hard) to escape.

 You can still catch a lot of fish, but your progress will be limited if you do not take advantage of the knowledge accumulated over hundreds of years.